Lahr: Geography

 Lahr is located on the western edge of the Black Forest where the Schutter Valley merges with the Upper Rhine River Plains from the east.
 The Schutter enters the city from the southeast and runs in a northwesterly direction first through the boroughs of Reichenbach and Kuhbach, then through Lahr (proper) where the Altstadt (historic town centre) is situated on the right bank of the river.
 It then traverses the borough of Dinglingen where it bends north until it finally leaves the city after traversing the borough of Hugsweier.
 A canal for emergency relief in times of flooding branches off from the Schutter not far from Dinglingen.

 The city of Lahr is made up of Lahr (proper) and the formerly independent communities of Burgheim (merged with Lahr in 1899) and Dinglingen (merged in 1933).
 Burgheim and Dinglingen have merged with Lahr also in a geographic sense.
 During the last major district reform in Baden-Württemberg in the 1970s Hugsweier, Kippenheimweiler, Kuhbach, Langenwinkel, Mietersheim, Reichenbach and Sulz joined Lahr as new boroughs.

 Several of the boroughs include additional, geographically distinct settlements or neighbourhoods that either have a long history of their own or were created as new developments but with areal boundaries that have not been officially defined.
 Most of these settlements have only small populations and some have since also merged with their borough in a geographic sense.

 Specifically, Brudertal is part of the borough of Kuhbach; Galgenberg, Schutterlindenhof and Waldfrieden are part of Lahr (proper); Eichberg, Gereut, Giesenhof, Langeck, Poche and Schindelhöfe are part of the borough of Reichenbach; and Dammenmühle, Ernethof, Hohberg and Langenhard are part of the borough of Sulz.

 Neighbouring communities

 The following cities and towns share a border with Lahr.
 They are listed clockwise starting from the north: Friesenheim, Seelbach, Kippenheim, Kappel-Grafenhausen and Schwanau.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
-However, it is close to being "humid subtropical climate" due to the mean temperatures in July and August just under 22 °C which bringing this region types of a mediterran microclimate.
+The Köppen Climate Classification subtype for this climate is "Cfb" (Oceanic climate).